Matrix Kloosterman sums modulo prime powers: Introduction

 In our earlier paper \cite{E-T} we dealt with the case \(k=1\).
 As usual upper bounds modulo a prime require the heavy machinery of some type of Weil cohomology.
 For higher prime powers the methods are usually of a very different sort, based on Taylor expansions, and occasionally referred to as the stationary phase \cite{Dabrowksi-Fisher}.
 One such example is provided by Salie's explicit evaluation of the one-dimensional case in \cite{Salie}.
 We will prove that such a result holds generically even for \(n\times n\) matrices, but generic here is much more restricted than being non-zero, or even invertible.

 We summarize the main results.
-Clearly if \(p\) divides all matrix entries of \(A\) and \(B\) then one may clear appropriate powers and either arrive at a trivial sum, or one where one of \(A\) or \(B\) is different from the zero-matrix, and we will from now on assume that this is the case.
+Clearly if \(p\) divides all matrix entries of \(A\) and \(B\) then one may clear appropriate powers and either arrive at a trivial sum, or one where one of \(A\) or \(B\) is different from the zero-matrix.
+From now on we will assume that this is the case and denote it as

 First we have the following reductions to a counting argument.